GLD5000/GLD-Issues/README.md

 # GLD-Issues
-Easily create and manage GitHub Issues for your projects or use GitHub Issues as a project management tool
+An interface that allows you to easily create and manage GitHub Issues for your projects or use GitHub Issues as a project management tool